-Charlie Morrissey creates live performance on a variety of scales and in wide variety of contexts, devising and directing large and small scale pieces in different landscapes: on the shoreline, in the sea and on rivers, in fields, on cliffs, in the street, in parks, theatres, galleries, observatories, museums, and buildings ranging from a castle to a glass house.
+I’ve been involved with live performance since 1988 on a variety of scales – collaborating on, devising and directing large and small scale pieces in different landscapes: on the shoreline, in the sea and on rivers, in fields, on cliffs, in the street, in parks, theatres, galleries, observatories, museums, and buildings ranging from a castle to a glass house.

-The pieces he creates have ranged from elaborate installations with complex sets, costumes, lighting, pyrotechnics and large casts, through to very intimate solo, duet and small group performances in informal settings with little or no technical or production requirements.
+The pieces I make and collaborate on have ranged from elaborate installations with complex sets, costumes, lighting, pyrotechnics and large casts, through to intimate solo, duet and small group performances in informal settings with little or no technical or production requirements.

-He works with both set and improvised materials as a means of exploring the immediacy of live performance.
-His site-specific pieces make use of the visceral and three-dimensional nature of the environments in which they happen and often bring large numbers of people together – performers and audiences, in works which celebrate and interrogate the human condition.
+I work with both set and improvised materials as a way of exploring the immediacy of live performance.
+My site-specific pieces have made use of the visceral and three-dimensional nature of the environments in which they happened and have often brought large numbers of people together – performers and audiences, in works which celebrate connection.

-He has an international reputation as a performer, teacher and director and has been working for over 20 years in many different countries across the globe.
+I’ve worked as a performer, teacher and director in many different countries around the world.

-His work is informed by substantial working relationships with a number of dance artists including Steve Paxton, Lisa Nelson, Becky Edmunds, Scott Smith, Siobhan Davies, Kirstie Simson, K.J.Holmes and many others.
+What I do is informed and inspired by substantial working relationships with a number of dance artists including Steve Paxton, Lisa Nelson, Becky Edmunds, Scott Smith, Katye Coe, Siobhan Davies, Kirstie Simson, K.J.Holmes and many others.

 With my partner Rob Hopper, I organise and produce Wainsgate Dances a programme of dance at Wainsgate Chapel in Yorkshire.
 It is an attempt to make a context for dance to happen in a non- institutionalised artist/participant/audience focussed space.